Voyage Across the 2HDM Type-II with Magellan: Introduction

 \section{Introduction}

 The discovery of a Higgs boson at the Large Hadron Collider (LHC) has been a triumph for particle physics~\cite{ATLAS-Higgs,CMS-Higgs}, revealing that the masses of the fundamental particles in Nature are indeed generated through the Higgs mechanism of (spontaneous) Electro-Weak Symmetry Breaking (EWSB).
 This particle eventually revealed itself to have properties close to those of the Standard Model (SM) Higgs state.
 However, even if technically possible, it is rather unnatural thinking that the discovered state would ultimately complete the particle physics scenario.
 Such a light Higgs state leaves in fact the hierarchy problem unresolved, that is, the great disparity between the Higgs mass itself (125 GeV) and the Planck scale (of order 10$^{19}$ GeV).
+Under the assumption that the discovered Higgs state is of a fundamental nature, i.e., not a composite state, in order to surpass the hierarchy problem, one has to invoke Beyond the SM (BSM) scenarios that inevitably involve an enlarged Higgs sector.
+One could have any number of singlet Higgs fields and/or Higgs doublets.